wikit-ai/chunknorris/README.md

 #### Usage

-For chunking a json file :
+In order to chunk a json file :

 ```py
 from custom_chunkers import WikitChunkNorris